OpenNebula/docs/source/open_cluster_deployment/lxc_node/lxc_driver.rst

 Requirements
 ============

-OpenNebula LXC Driver requires the LXC version >= 3.0.3 to be installed on the Host.
+- LXC version >= 3.0.3 installed on the host.
+- cgroup version 1 and 2 hosts are supported.

 Considerations & Limitations
 ================================================================================